-If you’re using compost, add a generous layer to the soil before planting.
-Alternatively, fertilizer can be added to help nourish your new fruit and vegetable plants - you can find organic varieties suitable for edible crops in your local garden centre.
+If you’re using compost add a generous layer to the soil before planting.
+Alternatively, fertiliser can be added to help nourish your new fruit and vegetable plants.
+You can find organic varieties suitable for edible crops in your local garden centre.

 6. Sow far, sow good

 The most appropriate planting method will vary depending on the type of food you’re growing.
-Bulbs and some seeds can go straight into the ground, but more vulnerable varieties can be started off in seed trays, hardened off and transplanted later.
+Bulbs and some seeds can go straight into the ground but more vulnerable varieties can be started off in seed trays then hardened off and transplanted later.
 Novice gardener?
-Lots of vegetables are available as plug plants - already partially grown - so that you can just transplant them into your plot and then focus on keeping them happy until they’re ready to harvest and enjoy.
+Lots of vegetables are available as plug plants already partially grown so that you can just transplant them into your plot and then focus on keeping them happy until they’re ready to harvest and enjoy.